Economic Justice Roadshow

 A UK-wide programme of public meetings

 The IPPR Commission on Economic Justice made the case for radical economic reform.
 This year IPPR is holding a series of public events across the UK engaging policy communities and civil society in to discuss how the Commission's findings can improve prosperity and justice for our nations and regions.
-Over the summer, the first half of the programme took us to the North East, North West, West Midlands and Wales.
+So far, we have hosted people in the North East, North West, West Midlands, South West and Wales.

 The programme opened in Newcastle, with the UK's newest metro mayor Jamie Driscoll sharing his vision for a just and prosperous economy in the North East, including a just transition to a low-carbon economy and the injustice of in-work poverty in the North East.